dclab-skku/dclab-skku.github.io/docs/_members/changwoo_min.md

 github: multics69
 ---

-I am a computer scientist, software developer, and lifelong open-source enthusiast.
+I (민창우) am a computer scientist, software developer, and lifelong open-source enthusiast.

 My particular fascination lies in the interplay between hardware, operating systems, and compilers at a low level.
 This curiosity propelled me to pursue a PhD in Computer Science, focusing my research on the design of operating systems, software security, computer architecture, and their intricate interactions.